iFangg/iFangg/README.md

 ### Hey there! 👋

-I'm Ivan and I'm a 3rd year Computer Science student at UNSW.
+I'm Ivan and I'm a Computer Science Graduate from UNSW.

 If you take a look around my profile, you'll see that I've contributed to and created various projects.
 So far, these projects include:
 - [Discord chat bot](https://github.com/iFangg/discord_bot) (2021)